 Unlike traditional surgery, which requires incisions, LANAP is stitch-free, which makes recovery much easier.
 LANAP is also a much quicker procedure than traditional gum surgery, which works better for people with busy schedules.

 After LANAP, some patients experience sore or swollen gums, temporary color changes within the tissue itself, or a small amount of bleeding.
 However, simple over-the-counter anti-inflammatory medications such as Ibuprofen are usually effective at controlling discomfort, and recovery is quick.
 To learn more about gum care after LANAP, click here.

 While we will do our best to treat your gum disease, some of the damage of advanced gum disease is irreversible, causing a tendency toward re-infection.
 Dr. Silberg will talk with you about how to avoid problems in the future.
 Depending on the health of your teeth and other complicating factors, Dr. Silberg may recommend more frequent dental cleanings and periodontal evaluations.
 A proactive, tenacious approach to daily oral hygiene is also crucial to your ongoing dental health.

 If you have questions about how to brush, floss, or rinse properly to avoid future periodontal disease, or about what you can do to address existing problems, make an appointment with your Pittsburgh periodontist, Dr. Silberg.
-Dr. Silberg and his entire team are dedicated to your overall health and happiness, which is why The Silberg Center for Dental Science is always pleased to offer a complimentary second opinion.
+Dr. Silberg and his entire team are dedicated to your overall health and happiness, which is why Pinnacle Center – Dental Implants & Periodontics is always pleased to offer a complimentary second opinion.
 Contact us today for details.